Item 10: Familiarize yourself with standard traits

 Displayformat!("{}", x)fmt

-The operator overloads are in the next table.
-None of these can be derived.
+The operator overloads are summarized in Table 2-2.3 None of these can be derived.

-For completeness, the standard traits that are covered in other items are included in the following table; none of these traits are deriveable (but Send and Sync may be automatically implemented by the compiler).
+For completeness, the standard traits that are covered in other items are included in Table 2-3; none of these traits are deriveable (but Send and Sync may be automatically implemented by the compiler).